papersblindreview/PI_MESS_2026/README.md

-# Supplemental codes for "A Spatiotemporal Physics-Informed State-Space Model of Lake Temperature Profiles".
+# Supplemental codes for "A Spatiotemporal Physics-Informed State-Space Model of Lake Temperature Profiles"

 ## Data Setup and Running the Code